owcer/code-api/README.md

 /**
  * Set a block.
-Valid names are those either contained in blockMetadata.ts or are 'Air' *
+Valid names are those either contained in blockMetadata.ts or are 'Air'
+ * Doesn't work for unloaded chunks.
+Use getBlock to load them first.
+ * Also accepts blockIds, but for 'Air' you must pass 'Air'.
+ *
  * This function is optimised for setting broad swathes of blocks.
-For example, if you have a 50x50x50 area you need to turn to air, it will run performantly if you call this in double nested loops.
+For example, if you have a 50x50x50 area you need to turn to Air, it will run performantly if you call this in double nested loops.
  *
- * @param {number | number[]} x - Can be an array
+ * @param {number | number[]} x - could be an array [x, y, z].
  * @param {number | BlockName} y - Should be blockname if first param is array
  * @param {number} [z]
  * @param {BlockName} [blockName]